Drug class atorvastatin

 While atorvastatin is generally well-tolerated, there are potential side effects that can occur.
 These may include muscle pain or weakness, liver problems, digestive issues, and cognitive side effects.
 It is important to discuss any concerns or potential side effects with a healthcare professional.

-See also Atorvastatin 20 mg a day
+See also Atorvastatin night time

 In conclusion, atorvastatin is a medication that is widely used to manage high cholesterol levels and reduce the risk of heart disease.
 It works by inhibiting cholesterol production in the liver, leading to lower LDL cholesterol levels and improved cardiovascular health.
 Atorvastatin is not a cure for high cholesterol or heart disease, but it can be a valuable tool in conjunction with other lifestyle modifications to help control cholesterol levels and reduce the risk of developing cardiovascular complications.